-VOA reaches roughly 38 percent of Afghanistan’s adult population with its popular Radio and TV Ashna (“Friend”).
-VOA is one of the leading sources of daily news and information for the country’s population of nearly 30 million as well as a large Afghan diaspora around the world.
-Radio and TV Ashna cover a wide variety of issues including current affairs, US policies, security, health, science, entertainment, sports, youth and women’s rights.
-In addition, VOA reaches about 80 percent of Afghanistan’s estimated 3-4 million social media users.
+VOA Ashna (“Friend”) reaches roughly 64 percent of Afghanistan’s adult population with its popular TV, radio and digital content.
+VOA is one of the leading sources of daily news and information for the country’s population of some 37 million, as well as a large Afghan diaspora around the world.
+Radio and TV Ashna cover a wide variety of issues including current affairs, U.S. policies, security, health, science, entertainment, sports, youth and women’s rights.
+In addition, VOA reaches about 80 percent of Afghanistan’s web and social media users, including more than 8 million followers on its Dari and Pashto Facebook pages.
 Afghanistan’s post-Taliban constitution guarantees freedom of press, but insurgent and terrorist groups, the government, powerful warlords and clerics continue to control and influence major news sources.
-Radio and TV Ashna and the service’s digital platforms fill the information gap by providing daily local and international news.
+Radio and TV Ashna and the service’s digital platforms fill the information gap by providing daily local and international news

 Established: Dari (10/1980)